Replacing a Lost Title in LouisianaPage Overview

 Since your title is proof that you are the legal owner of your vehicle, you should always store the document in a safe place.
-However, if you ever lose or damage your title, you can request a duplicate from the Louisiana Office of Motor Vehicles (OMV).
+You'll need this document when you're selling your vehicle or registering your vehicle for the first time.
+If you ever lose or damage your LA certificate of title, you can request a duplicate from the Louisiana Office of Motor Vehicles (OMV).

 - The last registered owner of the vehicle.